nmsa/tma-framework-m/development/server/README.md

 ## Testing

 For testing the validation of json files with schema, there is a script that injects some json files that have correct structure and others with some errors.
-That script is located in test/testing-json-format/testing-json-format.sh.
+That script is located in `test/testing-json-format/testing-json-format.sh`.
+Before running the script, check if the service is available on the endpoint of the defined in the file.
+If it is not, change it to the proper name or IP.
 To test the environment, you should run:

 ```sh
 cd ../test/testing-json-format/